betheden/hebrew-grammar/content/front.rst

-The rationale behind creating the first version of the UHG was to provide an openly licensed and up to date reference grammar for direct use with the Open Scriptures Hebrew Bible.
+The rationale behind creating the first version of the UHG was to provide an openly licensed and up to date reference grammar for direct use with the OSHB.
 Such a grammar may be used in software to provide students and translators of Scripture with up to date and accurate descriptions of Hebrew grammar on an as needed basis.
 Because the articles are directly patterned after the morphological